Diaa0011/Diaa0011/README.md

 </p>

-- 👨‍💻 An undergraduate CS student , I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 A Fresh graduate CS student , I'm constantly learning and exploring new technologies to improve my skills.
 - 🏁🏎️🖥️ TypeMaster at Typing Racer (more than 65 wpm)